-The local generating station operator should have sufficient control over frequency and terminal voltage so that he or she can parallel any generating unit with an external source at any time it becomes available.
+The local generating plant operator should have sufficient control over frequency and terminal voltage so that he or she can parallel any generating unit with an external source at any time it becomes available.
 Enough equipment and staff are available at generating stations to assure safe shutdown and to be capable of being restarted as soon as cranking power becomes available.

-- It is desirable that restoration plans have redundancy built into them such as, when developing each subsystem, at least two sources of cranking power and black start steam units are included. - When a Transmission Owner can provide a demonstrable plan to restore adequate service from an offsite source to an energy control center, a substation, or a generating station within less time than required in the following guidelines, that plan is then to be considered in compliance with PJM black start standards.
-PJM black start standards are:
+- It is desirable that restoration plans have redundancy built into them such as, when developing each subsystem, at least two sources of cranking power and black start are included. - When a Transmission Owner can provide a demonstrable plan to restore adequate service from an offsite source to an energy control center, a substation, or a generating station within less time than required in the following guidelines, that plan is then to be considered in compliance with PJM black start standards.
+PJM black start standards are: - o Energy control centers are provided with adequate on-site facilities to provide a minimum of 24 hour stand-alone capability. - o Substations on the bulk power system are provided with adequate back-up power supplies to provide a minimum of eight (8) hour stand-alone capability.